iamstarkov/generator-travis/README.md

 Once a version version becomes
 LTS-unsupported, it will be removed from the config template and this generator will get a minor version update.
+The same about new LTS versions.

 * NodeJS `v0.10` will be removed **October 1, 2016**.
 * NodeJS `v0.12` will be removed **April 1, 2017**.